 All Applications Must be Submitted in English.
 Nominations Should Include the Following:

 - A letter of nomination by the trainee’s mentor including statements as to why the paper or papers is important and verification that the nominee was in training at the time the paper was published or in press;

 - A candidate’s curriculum vitae (Please use the short-version IASP template.
 CVs must not exceed 4 pages, including citations).

-The Fellowships, Grants, and Awards Working Group will review all nominations and choose the recipient(s).
+The Fellowships, Grants, and Awards Working Group reviews all nominations and chooses the recipient.
 All decisions are final.